vincentiusmartin/trace-editor/README.md

 <p>
 5. Check IO imbalance in the RAID Disks.
-This example uses 3disks with the granularity of 300seconds.
+This example uses 3disks with the granularity of 5minutes.
 </p>

-<pre>python trace-editor.py -ioimbalance -files &lt;disk0&gt;.trace &lt;disk1&gt;.trace &lt;disk2&gt;.trace -granularity 300</pre>
+<pre>python trace-editor.py -ioimbalance -file &lt;filename&gt; -granularity 5</pre>

 <p>
 6. Check the busiest or the most loaded (in kB) time for a specific disk in a directory <br />